I give fiddle, violin (Suzuki and traditional), viola and mandolin lessons to students of all ages and levels of experience.

 If you’re interested in fiddle, violin or mandolin lessons, send me an email and let me know what you’d like to accomplish with your playing or which styles of music you’re interested in exploring.
 We can come up with a lesson plan that will keep you motivated and help you accomplish your goals.

 I charge $30 for a half-hour lesson and $60 for an hour.
-If you pay for four or more lessons in advance, I offer a discount: $25 for a half-hour and $50 for an hour.
+If you pay by the month (which you can arrange with me at your lesson), I offer a discount: $25 for a half-hour and $50 for an hour.
 I accept payment by cash, check, credit card, Square, Venmo and Paypal.

 To schedule a lesson, you can either email me using the form below or use my website’s online scheduling app.
 If you’re not seeing any lesson times on the online app that will work for you, just email or call (651-271-4392) to let me know when you would like to schedule a lesson and I’ll see what I can do.